-Kiran Gupta is an Assistant Professor of Clinical Medicine within the Division of Hospital Medicine as well as the Assistant Medical Director for Patient Safety at UCSF Medical Center.
-Her work focuses on improving incident and mortality review processes as well ensuring safe care for patients.
+Kiran Gupta is an Assistant Clinical Professor of Medicine within the Division of Hospital Medicine as well as the Medical Director for Patient Safety at UCSF Medical Center.
+Her work focuses on supporting caregivers emotionally impacted by patient care, disseminating error prevention frameworks, as well as improving the root cause analysis, incident reporting and mortality review processes at UCSF.
 As a clinician, Kiran sees patients on a variety of hospital medicine services and is actively involved in resident and medical student education.

 Kiran graduated with honors from Harvard College with an A.B. in Government and a Certificate in Healthcare Policy.
 While there, she also served as Editor-in-Chief of the Harvard Health Policy Review, a semi-annual journal dedicated to publishing articles on a broad spectrum of health policy issues.
 After college, Kiran attended Harvard Medical School where she received her M.D. in 2010.
 While in medical school, Kiran was awarded the Christine Mirzayan Science and Technology Policy Fellowship by the National Academies and spent a year at the Institute of Medicine in Washington, D.C., working on a variety of health policy issues.